Benjamin-K-Philip/Too-Many-Cooks-Problem-Solver-/README.md

 **Output:** One merged document in one voice, plus a decision log that explains *why* each version won.

-## Problem 2 — Eleven players who all want to be striker
+## Problem 2 — Eleven football players who all want to be striker in the same team
 **Input:** Players with a skill rating per role (GK/DEF/MID/FWD) and a preferred role (in the sample everyone prefers FWD).